bleonard33/weather-newsletter/README.md

 # weather-newsletter

-## Stack
+## Overview
 This is a project written primarily in Django with a PostgreSQL database and a Boostrap framework.
-It consists of a single-page form where a user can enter their email address and choose a city from a drop-down list to sign up for daily weather alerts using the Weather Underground API.
+It consists of a single-page form where a user can enter their email address and choose a city from a drop-down list to sign up for daily weather alerts using the Weather Underground API (as well as the Giphy API).
+Users are also sent a welcome email upon signing up for the newsletter.

 ## Setup
 1. Clone the repo to your local machine.
 Install the necessary requirements (including PostgreSQL).